TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Content that flashes, flickers, or blinks can lead to an epileptic seizure.
 These triggers seriously increase electrical activity in neurons.

+{% note %}
-{% note "The most dangerous spectra for people with photosensitive epilepsy are red and blue." %}
+The most dangerous spectra for people with photosensitive epilepsy are red and blue.
+{% endnote %}

 ## Problematic content